-And as Podstavsky (1992: 1) further elucidates, 'the specializations in this craft are used by their practitioners as vehicles to elicit material gifts from the public.'
-Binding this craft is the concept of ubangida-a mentor, for whom the musician either sings exclusively, or is prompted by the mentor to sing for other patrons or events of mentor's choice.
+Podstavsky (1992, 1) further elucidates that "the specializations in this craft are used by their practitioners as vehicles to elicit material gifts from the public."
+Binding this craft is the concept of ubangida-a mentor, for whom the musician either sings exclusively, or who prompts the musician to sing for other patrons or events of the mentor's choice.
 It is this connection to a mentor that often denies Hausa music its innate creative impetus, giving it a client-focus.
-Yet his becomes necessary because it is the mentors' patronage that provide income to the musician, especially in the absence of structured music marketing framework (which includes absence of live concerts, club circuits gigs) in a deeply conservative society.
-A few international record companies such as EMI, Parlophone, Polydor had, in the 1960s recorded extensive catalogs of Hausa music-but were all forced to quit the Nigerian market in the 1970s due to changing government economic policies, as well as increased piracy due to availability of tape-cassette recorders.
-Musical appreciation can however be both low or high.
+Yet this becomes necessary because it is the mentors' patronage that provides income to the musician, especially in the absence of a structured music-marketing framework-which includes the absence of live concerts and club circuit gigs-in a deeply conservative society.
+A few international record companies such as EMI, Parlophone, Polydor had, in the 1960s, recorded extensive catalogs of Hausa music-but were all forced to guit the Nigerian market in the 1970s due to changing government economic policies, as well as increased piracy due to availability of tape-cassette recorders.
+Musical appreciation can however be either low or high.
 For instance, the existence of complete orchestras in palaces of Hausa emirs from Zaria to Damagaram indicates the acceptance of music as an entertainment genre within the conventional establishment.
 Yet, it is not acceptable for the ruling class to engage in the same music-thus a prince cannot be a musician.

-However, to understand the 'music' genre of the Hausa Muslim beggar-minstrels, it is necessary to provide deeper contextual background on the position of music as an entertainment form in Hausa culture.
+However, to understand the "music" genre of the Hausa Muslim beggar-minstrels, it is necessary to provide deeper contextual background on the position of music as an entertainment form in Hausa culture.